 Structure of DACC Academic Advising

-Students declared into a specific major or academic program are advised by a professional academic advisor in that program’s academic division and/or a DACC faculty advisor in that academic program.
+Students declared into a specific major or academic program are advised by a specific professional academic advisor and/or a DACC faculty advisor in that academic program.
 Students may identify their DACC academic advisor by going to https://dacc.nmsu.edu/advising/who-is-my-advisor.html or contacting the Academic Advising Center, DASR 103, (575) 528-7272 for more details.

 Students who are not declared into a specific major, or who are in transition between programs, are advised through the Academic Advising Center, which serves as a central resource for the following categories of students: